 Why Use a Table Saw Sled?

 A sled is a movable device that slides along the factory-made grooves in your table saw.
-They are used to make cross cuts and miter cuts safer, neater and more precise.
-For crosscuts, it works by the stock resting on a wooden fence to hold it stable as you approach the saw blade.
+Using one makes cross-cutting and miter-cutting safer, neater, and more precise.
+For crosscuts, the stock rests on a wooden fence to hold it steady as it approaches the saw blade.

-The stock rests on the fence for miter cuts, but the miter gauge angles the stock enabling you to make 45-degree cuts, 90-degree cuts and many more angles in between.
+The stock also rests on the fence for miter cuts but the miter gauge adjusts the angle so you can make 45-degree cuts, 90-degree cuts, and many other angles in between.

 How Big Should a Table Saw Sled Be?

-There is a lot of debate about how big the sled should be.
-We recommend making the sled no larger than the width of your saw table, but if you can get away with three-quarters of the size, even better.
+There is no universal answer to how large a table saw sled should be, as it will be influenced by the size of your saw.
+We recommend making the sled no larger than the width of your saw table, but about three-quarters of the size of the table is usually ideal.

 How to Make a Table Saw Sled for Crosscuts

-The calipers are vital because they give you an accurate depth of the table saw miter track, and the tri-square aligns the sled to the table saw blade and rip fence for straight cuts.
+The calipers are essential because they will provide an accurate measurement of the table saw’s miter track depth.
+The tri-square aligns the sled with the table saw blade and rip fence to ensure you will make straight cuts.

 1. Measure the Miter Track